High bandwith at one tuner

-Updated by Joe User about 1 year ago
+Updated by Joe User over 3 years ago

 The last image shows "pid list" set to "all".
 That is the reason for the high bandwidth.
 I assume you did the obvious of checking the configuration of all adapters and making sure there is no difference?
 Check the "maximum pids" settings.
 You can try to un-check the "Allow all PIDs" setting and see what happens.
 It may fail in this case, but then we would have to see why tvheadend thinks the maximum pids have been reached and it is trying for all...

-Updated by Vlad Lanetz about 1 year ago
+Updated by Vlad Lanetz over 3 years ago

 Interestingly, some channels have almost no errors, and some have more than 20 per hour, although the transponder is one.

 A few days later, the bandwith is displayed again for 90, it is necessary to restart tvheadend and it is displayed only for 1 channel as everything.
 Also, when the speed of the entire transponder is displayed, exactly 30 transport errors appear approximately every 15 minutes (they are not displayed in the error counter on the record, only in status > stream).

 Updated by Vlad Lanetz about 3 years ago

 I finally found the reason for displaying the bitrate of the entire transponder.